dltdojo/taichu-crypto/mdbook/src/dlt/hl-fabric-gen-proto.md

 }

 enum HeaderType {
-    // Prevent removed tag re-use
-    // Uncomment after fabric-baseimage moves to 3.5.1
-    // reserved 7;
+    reserved 7, 9;
-    // reserved "PEER_RESOURCE_UPDATE";
+    reserved "PEER_RESOURCE_UPDATE", "TOKEN_TRANSACTION";

-    MESSAGE = 0;                   // Used for messages which are signed but opaque CONFIG = 1;                    // Used for messages which express the channel config CONFIG_UPDATE = 2;             // Used for transactions which update the channel config ENDORSER_TRANSACTION = 3;      // Used by the SDK to submit endorser based transactions ORDERER_TRANSACTION = 4;       // Used internally by the orderer for management DELIVER_SEEK_INFO = 5;         // Used as the type for Envelope messages submitted to instruct the Deliver API to seek CHAINCODE_PACKAGE = 6;         // Used for packaging chaincode artifacts for install PEER_ADMIN_OPERATION = 8;      // Used for invoking an administrative operation on a peer TOKEN_TRANSACTION = 9;         // Used to denote transactions that invoke token management operations }
+    MESSAGE = 0;                     // Used for messages which are signed but opaque CONFIG = 1;                      // Used for messages which express the channel config CONFIG_UPDATE = 2;               // Used for transactions which update the channel config ENDORSER_TRANSACTION = 3;        // Used by the SDK to submit endorser based transactions ORDERER_TRANSACTION = 4;         // Used internally by the orderer for management DELIVER_SEEK_INFO = 5;           // Used as the type for Envelope messages submitted to instruct the Deliver API to seek CHAINCODE_PACKAGE = 6;           // Used for packaging chaincode artifacts for install PEER_ADMIN_OPERATION = 8;        // Used for invoking an administrative operation on a peer }

 // This enum enlists indexes of the block metadata array enum BlockMetadataIndex {
-    SIGNATURES = 0;             // Block metadata array position for block signatures LAST_CONFIG = 1;            // Block metadata array position to store last configuration block sequence number TRANSACTIONS_FILTER = 2;    // Block metadata array position to store serialized bit array filter of invalid transactions ORDERER = 3;                /* Block metadata array position to store operational metadata for orderers e.g. For Kafka, this is where we store the last offset written to the local ledger */ COMMIT_HASH = 4;            /* Block metadata array position to store the hash of TRANSACTIONS_FILTER, State Updates, and the COMMIT_HASH of the previous block */ }
+    SIGNATURES = 0;                  // Block metadata array position for block signatures LAST_CONFIG = 1;                 // Block metadata array position to store last configuration block sequence number TRANSACTIONS_FILTER = 2;         // Block metadata array position to store serialized bit array filter of invalid transactions
+    ORDERER = 3 [deprecated=true];   /* Block metadata array position to store operational metadata for orderers e.g. For Kafka, this is where we store the last offset written to the local ledger */ COMMIT_HASH = 4;                 /* Block metadata array position to store the hash of TRANSACTIONS_FILTER, State Updates, and the COMMIT_HASH of the previous block */ }

 // LastConfig is the encoded value for the Metadata message which is encoded in the LAST_CONFIGURATION block metadata index message LastConfig {
     uint64 index  = 1;
 }

 // Metadata is a common structure to be used to encode block metadata